Little Navmap will copy and prepare the included Navigraph database on the first startup.

-The Scenery Library Dialog dialog will be shown once the preparation is finished.
-From there you can select all recognized Flight Simulators and load their scenery libraries into Little Navmap's internal database.
+Load Scenery Library will be shown once the preparation is finished.
+From there you can select all recognized Flight Simulators and load their scenery libraries into Little Navmap’s internal database.

 A warning dialog will be shown on Windows when starting Little Navmap the first time on a system without FSX or P3D flight simulator installations.
+This can be ignored for X-Plane.
 See chapter Running without Flight Simulator Installation for more information on this.

-You can also go directly to the Scenery Library Dialog from there if you have X-Plane installed.
+You can also go directly go to Load Scenery Library from there if you have X-Plane installed.

 One or more scenery library databases may need to be updated when you install a new version of Little Navmap.
 A question dialog will pop up prompting you to erase the now incompatible database.
-You can reload the scenery in the Scenery Library Dialog after erasing the databases.
+You can reload the scenery in Load Scenery Library after erasing the databases.

 - The elevation data which is used by default is limited and has a lot of problems.
 Therefore, I recommend to download and use the offline GLOBE elevation data.
-See Options Dialog / Flight Plan Elevation Profile for more information.
+See Flight Plan Elevation Profile for more information.

-- Have a look at the tutorials if you use the program the first time.
+- Have a look at Tutorials if you use the program the first time.